ZYC9894/EXPODE-master/README.md

 The `requirements.txt` file can be used to install the necessary packages into a virtual python environment.

 ## Run an experiment
 In this code, We evaluate our method on two environments: Predator and Prey("pred_prey_punish"), SMAC("sc2").
-We use the default settings in SMAC, and the **results in our paper use Version SC2.4.6.2.69232**.
+We use the default settings in SMAC, and the results in our paper use Version SC2.4.6.2.69232.

 | Task config  | Algorithm config|
 | pred_prey_punish  | EXPODE_toygame |
 | sc2 | EXPODE_sc2|